 The thesis defense for the MS degree is an oral examination based on the content of the student's thesis.
 The examination is conducted by a committee consisting of three faculty members, one of whom is the student's advisor.
 Subject to the approval of the Graduate Committee, the committee is chosen according to the recommendations of the advisor, who then serves as chairperson.
 It is preferable that the committee be formed early in the student's career so that its members can guide the student in his or her work.

-The proper format for a master's thesis at the University of Pittsburgh is described in detail in the Style and Form Manual.
+The proper format for a master's thesis at the University of Pittsburgh is outlined in this Electronic Thesis and Dissertation (ETD) example.

 Master of Arts and Master of Science Degrees in Applied Mathematics